France pushes for concessions as Alstom bidding enters crucial week

-PARIS France is continuing to press for guarantees from contenders to buy power equipment assets from Alstom ALSO.PA, as Siemens SIEGn.DE and Mitsubishi Heavy Industries 7011.T consider a joint move to challenge a formal offer from General Electric GE.N.

-The race to acquire power activities from Alstom, better known for its high-speed TGV trains, is entering a crucial week, with Siemens due to present an offer by Monday ahead of a June 23 cut-off date set by GE for its 12.4 billion euros ($16.88 billion) bid for all of Alstom's energy arm, which includes its thermal power, renewable power and grid businesses.
+The race to acquire power activities from Alstom, better known for its high-speed TGV trains, is entering a crucial week, with Siemens due to present an offer by Monday ahead of a June 23 cut-off date set by GE for its 12.4 billion euros (9.93869 billion pounds) bid for all of Alstom's energy arm, which includes its thermal power, renewable power and grid businesses.

 Alstom is privately owned but the government has taken an active role in the talks.
 It views the group's transport and energy activities, notably in nuclear power, as strategic and is keen to preserve jobs with unemployment stuck above 10 percent.